nlohmann/json/README.md

 - [kirkshoop](https://github.com/kirkshoop) made the iterators of the class composable to other libraries.
 - [wancw](https://github.com/wanwc) fixed a bug that hindered the class to compile with Clang.
 - Tomas Åblad found a bug in the iterator implementation.
-- [Joshua C. Randall](https://github.com/jrandall) fixed a bug in the floating-point serialization and implemented code to parse streams incrementally.
+- [Joshua C. Randall](https://github.com/jrandall) fixed a bug in the floating-point serialization.
+- [Aaron Burghardt](https://github.com/aburgh) implemented code to parse streams incrementally.

 Thanks a lot for helping out!